gbearden/r_course_evans_school/README.md

 ## Accomodations

+Washington state law requires that UW develop a policy for accommodation of student absences or significant hardship due to reasons of faith or conscience, or for organized religious activities.
+The UW’s policy, including more information about how to request an accommodation, is available at Religious Accommodations Policy (https://registrar.washington.edu/staffandfaculty/religious-accommodations-policy/).
+Accommodations must be requested within the first two weeks of this course using the Religious Accommodations Request form (https://registrar.washington.edu/students/religious-accommodations-request/).

-Please let me know if you need any specific accomodations.
-I will help provide accomodations in accordance with Evans School policy.
+Please let me know if you need any specific accomodations related to religious observation or otherwise.
+I will help provide accomodations in accordance with Evans School policy and Washington state law.

 ## Schedule